 Below is an article I recently wrote on the topic of aural training for Guitar Tutor magazine, published and released by RGT – the Registry of Guitar Tutors.
 I’m a member of the RGT and love getting this magazine in the post every 3 months as it features some wonderful insights, tips and tricks for teaching and playing the guitar.

 Music theory is a touchy subject for a lot of guitarists.
-Most of them don`t believe in it and others just hate it.
-On the other hand, some guitarists who struggle to knock out a decent tune, spend too much time reading up on advanced intricate theory when they should be practicing their guitar skills and learning how to play the songs they love.
-[Read more…]
+Most of them don’t believe in it and others just hate it.
+On the other hand, some guitarists who struggle to knock out a decent tune, spend too much time reading up on advanced intricate theory when they should be practising their guitar skills and learning how to play the songs they love.
+Read More

-Out of all the things I have written about here on my blog, one thing I haven`t given you much of so far is ear training and specifically, ways to test your `ear`.
-Well, in this post that`s about to change.
+Out of all the things I have written about here on my blog, one thing I haven’t given you much of so far is an ear training for guitar test… And specifically some fun ways to test your ‘ear’ with measurable results.
+Well, in this post that’s about to change.
 Ear training is so important for your overall musicianship and is often neglected by a lot of guitarists.

 I get asked a lot by students exactly how I work songs out for myself.
 That is, by not using any sort of tab, chord chart or YouTube video—nothing but my own hands and ears.

 Often a student is really keen to learn this skill but they cannot believe it is something they can acquire.
 They see working songs out by ear as a mystical skill that only wizards such as Gandalf and Merlin could acquire (just imagine those two rocking the guitar!)